modxorg/Docs/en/extras/minishop/index.md

 ### Download

- It can be downloaded from within the MODx Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <https://modx.com/extras/package/minishop2><http://modx.com/extras/package/minishop>
+ It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <https://modx.com/extras/package/minishop2><http://modx.com/extras/package/minishop>

 It can also be installed from the [modstore.pro](https://modstore.pro/info/eng) repository.